17 super touristy things you must do in Toronto

 Here's a list of super touristy things you must do in Toronto.

 There is no view as majestic and all-encompassing as from the top of the CN Tower and now it's even better since the it got 360 degrees views and reflective ceilings.
-It'll cost you about $35 to get up to the top but you'll want to spend more to do the Edgewalk.
+Timed General Admission tickets for people 14 to 64 years of age are $43 each when you purchase online, but you'll want to spend more to do the Edgewalk.

 There's usually lots going on by the water, including weekly festivals at Harbourfront.
 While you're there, visit the Power Plant Contemporary Art Gallery (it's free!), grab a drink at Boxcar Social or just bike or stroll lakeside to escape from the city for a little while.